Info Version 3 of these Photoshop Actions is now available at Updated Photoshop Actions for Color Infrared v3.

 These Adobe Photoshop Actions are designed to speed the process of color swapping Infrared photos.
-They work best on color Infrared photos taken with cameras converted to a 590nm, 625nm, or 720nm internal filter, or with a full spectrum camera when used with an external filter of similar value.
+They work best on infrared color photos taken with a camera converted to a 550 nm to 720 nm internal filter or with a full-spectrum camera when used with an external filter of similar value.

 This collection contains the following actions.